jhhr/custom-schedule-helper/README.md

 # Custom Schedule Helper

 Custom Schedule Helper is an Anki add-on duplicating all the functionalites of the F4SRSAnki Helper but instead a different custom scheduling setup.
-It has the same six main features:
+It has the same six main features + one extra

-- **Reschedule** cards based on their entire review histories.
+- **Reschedule** cards based on their previous review.
 - **Postpone** a selected number of due cards.
 - **Advance** a selected number of undue cards.
 - **Balance** the load during rescheduling (based on fuzz).
 - **No Anki** on Free Days (such as weekends) during rescheduling (based on load balance).
 - **Disperse** Siblings (cards with the same note) to avoid interference & reminder.
+- **Auto Ease Factor** changes the ease factor based on reviews very gently.
+Uses entire review history.

 # Installation

+Just install the addon and use my scheduler.
+Or...

 1. Write your own custom scheduling js code and apply it.
 Mine is included in this repository in `custom_scheduler.js`
-2. Edit this addon and duplicate that functionality in the `Scheduler.next_interval` function in python.
+2. Edit this addon and duplicate that functionality in the `Scheduler.next_interval` function in `schedule/reschule.py`
+3. Also edit the Auto Ease Factor logic in `ease/ease_calculator.py` if you don't like the aggressively attenuated ease changes.

 # Usage